baibhavbista/project-dashfire/README.md

 ## 📝 Development Notes

 The game emphasizes tight, responsive controls similar to modern indie platformers like Celeste.
-The dash system is particularly inspired by Celeste's air dash mechanics, providing players with precise aerial control and encouraging skillful movement through the environment.
+The dash system provides players with powerful mobility options both on ground and in air, enabling precise movement control and encouraging skillful navigation through the environment.

 The codebase is structured for easy expansion, with clear separation between game logic, physics, and presentation layers.